 On this page

 The School Sports Awards recognise and reward the outstanding sporting achievements of young people in our community.
-The awards are a joint initiative of Messenger Community News, the Department of Education and Child Development and Sport SA.
+The awards are a joint initiative of the Messenger and the Department for Education, in conjunction with Sport SA.

 There will be 2 major award categories – a primary school award (also known as the Richard Newman Award) and a secondary school award.